ikfoundation.org

 Promoting Natural & Cultural History

 One textile fragment has been found in the Malmö area from this period.
 The find only has managed to be preserved in the clayey soils in the same way as a few earlier textile remains, close to a bronze item (MHM6031).
 This fragment of linen was unearthed at an excavation at Lockarp.
-However, a scarcity of textile finds are similar in many areas – as described in the two previous articles – and due to this circumstance archeologists and textile researchers often need to make comparisons to well-preserved finds from Oseberg in Norway, the Danish bog finds or the town of Birka outside Stockholm when considering the rich Nordic Viking textile production and trade.
+However, a scarcity of textile finds is similar in many areas – as described in the two previous articles – and due to this circumstance, archaeologists and textile researchers often need to make comparisons to well-preserved finds from Oseberg in Norway, the Danish bog finds or the town of Birka outside Stockholm when considering the rich Nordic Viking textile production and trade.

 Sources: